BabylonJS/Documentation/content/features/featuresDeepDive/materials/shaders/shaderMaterial.md

 myShaderMaterial.setVector3("direction", BABYLON.Vector3.Zero());
 ```

-where the set method's name is dependant on type.
+where the set method's name is dependent on type.

 <Playground id="#5T8G3I#16" title="Passing and updating a Color3 uniform to a shader" description="Demonstrating how to pass a Color3 uniform to a shader" isMain={true} category="Materials" />